 - Ask your practitioner about supplements such as B2, B6, and Omega-3 fatty acids for reducing numbness and inflammation.

-Studies suggest that acupuncture can both reduce swelling of soft tissue and stimulate production of cortisol, a hormone that reduces inflammation.
+Studies suggest that acupuncture can reduce swelling of soft tissue and stimulate the production of cortisol, a hormone that reduces inflammation.
 Since CTS is caused by the swelling of the soft tissue that leads to inflammation of the carpal tunnel, acupuncture can be effective in treating CTS.
-In addition to improving your CTS, treatment may also improve other symptoms often associated with this condition such as headaches, neck pain, and shoulder stiffness.
+In addition to improving your CTS, treatment may also improve other symptoms often associated with this condition, such as headaches, neck pain, and shoulder stiffness.
 More importantly, acupuncture and TCM can help relieve the emotional stress of living with this painful condition.
-Your practitioner will create a unique, personalized treatment plan designed to address your body’s imbalances.
-During treatment, fine, sterile needles will be inserted at specific acupoints along the meridians in order to support and strengthen your body and treat pain.
+Your practitioner will create a unique, personalized treatment plan designed to address your body's imbalances.
+Fine, sterile needles will be inserted at specific acupoints along the meridians to support and strengthen your body and treat pain during treatment.
 Your practitioner may also recommend herbal remedies, vitamin supplements, massage, and stretching as part of your treatment.
 Acupuncture and TCM offer a safe, pain-free, natural way to treat Carpal Tunnel Syndrome.
 With proper care, you can recover from CTS.
 As you continue with treatment, you may even find that your overall health and well being improve along with your symptoms.

 References: Carpal tunnel syndrome.
 Mayo Clinic.
 Feb.
 21, 2007.
-Link Carpal Tunnel Syndrome Fact Sheet.
+Carpal Tunnel Syndrome Fact Sheet.
 National Institute of Neurological Disorders and Stroke.
 Nov.
 2002.
-Link Carpal Tunnel Syndrome.
+Carpal Tunnel Syndrome.
 American Physical Therapy Association.
 Accessed April 20, 2008.
-Link Tanaka, Tim H., Ph.D., D.Ac., CST, RMT, BCIAC.
+Tanaka, Tim H., PhD, D.Ac., CST, RMT, BCIAC.
 TECH PAINS: Carpal Tunnel Syndrome.
-Eye for the Future Magazine.
+An eye for the Future Magazine.
 1997.